 In accordance with the terms and condition of the underlying purchase agreement in order to complete the acquisition of the Ivanhoe/Emporia claims, the Company is required to pay the original owner of the claims the remaining purchase price of US\$361,375 (US\$42,000 paid).
-Before the remaining purchase price is paid in full, the Company is subject to a minimum monthly royalty payment based on monthly average silver price.
-The accrued minimum monthly royalty payments outstanding as of March 31, 2021 totals US\$225,625 of which US\$45,000 is payable.
+Before the remaining purchase price is paid in full, the Company is subject to a minimum monthly royalty payment based on monthly average silver price which reduces the remaining purchase price once paid.
+The accrued minimum monthly royalty payments outstanding as of March 31, 2022 totals US\$207,125 (2021 - US\$183,125).
 The agreement also entitles the owner to a permanent production royalty of 2% of NSR.

-Hidden Lake Property
+Jean Lake Property